 However, the additional capacity auction deposit requirements from a transfer request may be satisfied by the capacity transferee’s existing capacity auction deposit, if it has not been refunded back to the capacity transferee.

-3.4.1 Capacity Auction Deposits Payment
+3.4.1 Capacity Auction Deposit Payment

 Capacity auction deposits by cash shall be submitted by electronic funds transfer to an IESO-designated account.
 Letters of credit must be submitted to the IESO in original hard copy form.
 The IESO will not pay interest on cash deposits.